 Beginner's Mind Temple (Hosshin-ji), also known as City Center, was established in 1969 by Shunryu Suzuki Roshi as a training center in the Soto Zen tradition open to the general public.

-Offerings include daily meditation and service, semi-weekly dharma talks, classes, workshops, retreats, residential student programs, and the opportunity to discuss one's spiritual practice with an experienced Zen practice leader.
+Offerings include daily meditation and service, semi-weekly dharma talks, classes, workshops, residential student programs, and the opportunity to discuss one's spiritual practice with an experienced Zen practice leader.

 If you are new to Zen Center, we suggest you visit us on Saturday morning at 8:45 am for an introduction to Zen Center and meditation practice.

 City Center is located at 300 Page Street in San Francisco.
 For general information about Beginner's Mind Temple, please scroll down.

 There are three rates for most City Center events: a "standard" rate, a "members" rate, and a "reduced" rate for people with limited income.
 Please feel free to choose the rate that applies to you.
 If you feel unable to attend any of our programs due to financial constraints, please inquire about scholarship and work exchange assistance.

 The Zen Center Scholarship Fund was established to help those people unable to meet the costs of taking part in the programs at Zen Center, provided funds are currently available.
 We welcome all scholarship applications, and mention of one's personal circumstances will not be required.
 Please inquire at our front office.

 We welcome your contributions to the Scholarship Fund.
 Donations can be sent to the Zen Center Scholarship Fund, 300 Page Street, San Francisco, CA 94102, and are tax-deductible.

 Monday-Friday 9:30 am - 12:30 pm, 1:30 - 4 pm

 Registration for classes, workshops, retreats, events: Call our toll free number 888.743.9362 or our local number 415.475.9362.